|

 neglected and allowed to fall into virtual disuse.

-conducted two separate consultations over its future
+Horsham Council conducted two separate consultations

-to improve access - the Council decided to close it
+maintenance and conversion to improve access - the

-and lease it to a commercial tenant.
+Council decided to close it and lease it to a

-The Society originally
+The Society originally opposed proposals to convert

-opposed proposals to convert this old building to
+this old building to offices or an exclusive

-offices or an exclusive restaurant, and feeling that
+restaurant, and feeling that it should continue to

-it should continue to be freely available for access
+be freely available for access by the public.

-Plans were announced to
+Plans were announced to convert the building into a

-and produce store.
+Bill's restaurant.
 Whilst not the outcome many hoped

 for, at least it seemed to put an end to years of

-rumour and speculation and offered hope that new life
+rumour and speculation and offered hope that new

-Market Square itself.
+building and Market Square itself.